vibecode/AuthMobile/README.md

 #AuthMobile
-Basic Firebase mobile authentication setup using React Native.
+Basic Firebase mobile authentication using React Native.

 Run `yarn install` to install the dependencies.